rancher/docs/content/rancher/v2.6/en/installation/resources/k8s-tutorials/ha-rke2/_index.md

   - my-kubernetes-domain.com
   - another-kubernetes-domain.com
 ```
-After that you need to run the install command and enable and start rke2:
+After that, you need to run the install command and enable and start rke2:

 ```
 curl -sfL https://get.rke2.io | INSTALL_RKE2_CHANNEL=v1.20 sh -